How to Do a Single-Leg Deadlift (Short & Easy Guide)

 - Matt Pippin, CSCS

-• Single-Leg Deadlift with Kettlebell: If you use a single kettlebell, hold with the same side hand as the planted leg.
+• Single-Leg Deadlift with Kettlebell: If you use a single kettlebell, hold it with the same side hand as the planted leg.
 If using two kettlebells, have one in each hand.
 The kettlebell should come down straight, just in front of the feet.

 • Single-Leg Deadlift with Barbell: This advanced single-leg deadlift uses a barbell and is for experienced lifters.
 The barbell deadlift is the only version in which starting with the weight on the ground is possible.